-In this program Nova takes you back in time to see the background in our country leading up to the fair, the factors that contributed to the enormous participation, some of the quilts made for the fair, and the people who made them.
+Let Nova take you back in time to see the background in our country leading up to the Fair, the factors that contributed to the enormous participation, some of the quilts made for the Fair, and the people who made them.

 "Let's go to the Fair!"
 This has become Nova's most popular quilt guild presentation.

 Nova,Thank you for such an excellent presentation of the Chicago World's Fair.
 I appreciate your passion for research!
 We, the audience, are the beneficiaries of all your hard work.
 What a difference it makes; I was on the edge of my seat!